Salem Congregation History

-An amended 1999 overview of the history of Salem Congregation by former Archivist Richard Starbuck:
+An overview of the history of Salem Congregation:

 Salem was planned as the administrative center of Wachovia, the 100,000 acres of land the Moravian Church purchased in 1753.
 Count Zinzendorf himself selected the name, Salem, Shalom — Peace.
 The site was chosen on February 14, 1765, and the first tree felled on January 6, 1766.
 In five short years a veritable town had arisen out of the surrounding wilderness, including six dwelling houses, several industries, the Brothers House (north section) on the Square, and a tavern for strangers at a suitable distance down Main Street.
 Last to be completed in that first burst of building was the Gemein Haus, the congregation meeting house, which was consecrated on the day Salem, now also called Home Moravian Church, was organized as a congregation, on November 13, 1771, the festal day of the Chief Elder of the Moravian Church.
 The following spring the Provincial administration was transferred from Bethabara to Salem, completing the plan for a central administrative community for Wachovia.